go-needle/groupcache/README.md

 </div>

 ## introduction
-A distributed caching system based on groups. be based on [🪡bttcp](https://github.com/go-needle/bttcp) and [protobuf](https://github.com/golang/protobuf), it has ultra-high transmission fault tolerance performance.
-Use the LRU algorithm manages cache and has a higher cache hit rate.
+A distributed caching system based on groups.
+It has ultra-high transmission fault tolerance performance and has a higher cache hit rate.

 ## installing
 Select the version to install